 Coming Soon Page has more features (5 vs 3).
 See the feature matrix above for the full breakdown.

-Choose Ecommerce Boilerplate if you need Payments and Auth and prefer its tech stack.
-Choose Coming Soon Page if Customizable and Refferal Tracking are higher priorities.
+Choose Ecommerce Boilerplate if you need Auth and Components and prefer its tech stack.
+Choose Coming Soon Page if Animations and Customizable are higher priorities.
 If price is the deciding factor, Coming Soon Page is $$20 cheaper.